dvsa/mes-result-service/README.md

 This will docker to be installed and service running locally.
 (For mac suggest docker desktop)

-Data can be added amended to the apropreate sql files under /docker/results_database
+Data can be added amended to the appropriate sql files under /docker/results_database

 ### mySql (via docker)
 In new terminal: